-Version 5.x of Identity Panel uses Elasticsearch version 7.x as a full-text indexing service.
-The following guide may be used to prepare for a clean installation of Identity Panel or as part of upgrading to 5.x
+Version 6.5 and 7.3 and higher of Identity Panel uses Elasticsearch version 8.x as a full-text indexing service.
+The following guide may be used to prepare for a clean installation of Identity Panel or as part of upgrading

-Elasticsearch requires Java 8 or above, and supports Oracle Java and OpenJDK.
-Elasticsearch is bundled with OpenJDK, but it is also possible to run against a separate JDK installation.
+Elasticsearch requires Java, and supports Oracle Java and OpenJDK.
+Elasticsearch is bundled with OpenJDK.

 Install Elasticsearch

-- Download a 7.x release of Elasticsearch.
+- Download an 8.x release of Elasticsearch.
 Choose the Windows download

 - Right click on the downloaded zip, choose properties, and unblock it if necessary.